debmandal/RL-Causality/README.md

+I aim to review and understand how causal inference can be helpful in making reinforcement learning better.
+I think causality can make RL more sample efficient, make it interpretable and broaden its range of applications.

 # Papers at the Intersection of Reinforcement Learning and Causal Inference

 * [Woulda, Coulda, Shoulda: Counterfactually-Guided Policy Search](https://openreview.net/forum?id=BJG0voC9YQ), Under Review, *ICLR*, 2019.